josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🍹_sun_tzu_calling_nato.md

 *Follow the evidence:*

 - [📰: BBC: “Iran offers US deal to reopen Strait of Hormuz in seven days”](https://www.bbc.co.uk/news/articles/cqgmrr9ekr7ko) – *America, at this point we don’t even need to know how executive the mooncakes were that you gave President Xi, please do not pass up on a deal that can get your lads back to port because something something epic fury; we are all tired, and British admin is still a disgrace.
 Please trust our experience in this arena, cousin 🍋‍🟩*
 - [📰: DW News: “Trump rejects Iran proposal to reopen Strait of Hormuz”](https://www.dw.com/en/trump-rejects-iran-proposal-to-reopen-strait-of-hormuz/a-79444893) – *does he just want things named after him, now?*
+- [📹: Nathan Jun, via TikTok: “WE COULD HAVE WITHDRAWN TROOPS WHAT ARE YOU DOING FOR THE LOVE OF GOD PLEASE JUST SWITCH PARTIES OR LEAVE.”](https://vm.tiktok.com/ZN8rBFeg9/) – *that is indeed the feeling*

 ------------------------------------------------------------------------